devbird007/Vprofile-3-tier-architecture/journal/Flow of Execution for AWS Refactor.md

 Give a version label if you desire

-Change Health threshold to **Severe**, and change back after successful deployment Click **Deploy**
+Change Health threshold to **Severe** --if needed--, and change back after successful deployment Click **Deploy**

 ### Connection to DNS